rachelin27/Python-crawler-example/README.md

-# Python-crawler-example
-A basic Python crawler example for movie rankings.

 # TMDB High-Rated Movie Ranking Crawler

 This is a simple Python crawler project designed to scrape high-rated movie ranking data from the TMDB website.
 It is suitable for beginners to learn and practice web scraping.